ltrzesniewski/ltrzesniewski/README.md

 👋 Hey there, I'm Lucas.
-I work at [ABC Arbitrage](https://github.com/Abc-Arbitrage) on a trading platform.
+I work at [ABC Arbitrage](https://github.com/Abc-Arbitrage) on our .NET trading platform.
 Some topics I like:

  - Low-level stuff in C#
  - High-performance code and optimization